How Much Does It Cost to Set Up a Trust? A Comprehensive Guide

 Yes, but it’s risky.
 DIY trusts often have errors that can make them invalid or ineffective.

-How long does it take to set up a trust?
+How long does it usually take to create and complete a trust?

 Are trust setup fees tax-deductible?